fireinrain/github-trending/README.md

 ## Go

+* 【2024-04-29】[talostrading / sonic](https://github.com/talostrading/sonic) - Sonic is a Go library for network and I/O programming that provides developers with a consistent asynchronous model, with a focus on achieving the lowest possible latency and jitter in Go
 * 【2024-04-27】[zk\-Call / zkp\-hmac\-communication\-go](https://github.com/zk-Call/zkp-hmac-communication-go) - "Zero\-Knowledge" Proof Implementation with HMAC Communication in Go
 * 【2024-04-27】[Dhravya / radish](https://github.com/Dhravya/radish) - Super fast drop\-in replacement of the in memory key\-value store Redis, made in Golang
 * 【2024-04-25】[panjf2000 / gnet](https://github.com/panjf2000/gnet) - 🚀 gnet is a high\-performance, lightweight, non\-blocking, event\-driven networking framework written in pure Go / gnet 是一个高性能、轻量级、非阻塞的事件驱动 Go 网络框架。